TravelModellingGroup/TMG.EMME/README.md

 1. run() - An entry point called when using the Modeller interface from within EMME.
 2. \_\_call\_\_() - An entry point for scripting the tool into a Python script.
-3. xtmf_run() - An entry point for being called from XTMF2.
+3. run_xtmf() - An entry point for being called from XTMF2.

 ### Example